What is Acupuncture and how does it help?

-Through the gentle practice of inserting very fine needles into specific points on your body, acupuncture can regulate the flow of ‘qi’ – your body’s natural energy.
-Let’s face it – life has its challenges, and everyday stress and busyness can cause your qi to become disturbed, depleted or blocked, resulting in symptoms of pain and illness.
+Through the gentle practice of inserting very fine needles into specific points on your body, acupuncture can regulate the flow of ‘qi’.
+Your body’s natural energy.
+Let’s face it – life has its challenges.
+Everyday stress and busyness can cause your qi to become disturbed, depleted or blocked.
+Down the line, this can result in symptoms of pain and illness.
 For many people, traditional acupuncture is an effective therapy that helps restore balance and promote physical and emotional harmony.

-Today, acupuncture is used all over the world, and here in the UK its popularity continues to grow as more people find out how it can help them live better.
+Today, acupuncture is used all over the world.
+Naturally, here in the UK its popularity continues to grow as more people find out how it can help them live better.
 Originating from ancient Chinese medicine and other far Eastern cultures, acupuncture is still used in Eastern countries as both a stand-alone therapy, and in combination with conventional Western medicine.

 Is acupuncture right for you?

 Most likely!
 If you’re experiencing aches or pains, or generally feeling unbalanced or unwell, acupuncture could be the natural therapy you didn’t even know you’ve been looking for.

 Many people have the therapy to help with specific symptoms.
 Or to relieve specific pains such as in the knees or back.
 Some use it to combat feeling generally unwell.
 Or to naturally address more serious concerns such as depression.
 Others choose acupuncture to help maintain good health or as a preventive measure to enhance their feeling of well-being.
 It’s suitable for all ages (including babies and children), and can also be used effectively alongside conventional medicine.